 Known somewhat "officially" as the Special Research Team of the Ministry of Defense, Defense Intelligence Headquarters, Joint Staff 2nd Division.
 The SR Team was Tojo's former workplace and is a black ops team of the DIH specializing in intelligence gathering and covert action.
 It was formed during the Vietnam War to provide intelligence support in places the Americans could not go publicly.
 Based out of Jakarta, Indonesia, SR uses the Ganville Trading Company as its front, and is engaged in a profitable (and illegal) side business of actual arms dealing in Southeast Asia, which sets them against Kaspar's HCLI Asia-Pacific division.
 One of their recent actions is with the Iranian nuclear program controversy, as SR provided the Iranians with needed material while conducting espionage in Iran at the same time.

-The entire unit was defeated in Jakarta and Tokyo thanks to Koko and Kaspar's efforts, which was done thanks to Col. Hinoki's orders to start a fight against them.
+The entire unit was defeated in Jakarta and Tokyo thanks to Koko and Kaspar's efforts.

 - Becoming the Mask: Due to a lack of funds, SR was forced to use their front company to conduct arms dealing to stay afloat and build contacts.
 By the time Hinoki came onboard, Ganville Trading Company is a highly successful trading company in its own right, with SR being financially independent of the Japanese government's black budget, to the government's chagrin.